riv-dev/code_checker/README.md

 - Common compass mixins that must be used
 - Basic hover checks.
 Makes sure hover is defined inside @media for PC.
 - Makes sure transition is not defined inside hover
+- Use min-width instead of max-width as @media breakpoint.

 Cross checking between .html and .scss files
 - Makes sure hover styles are applied to 'a', 'input', 'button' tags only